2 stack layout

 2.2 Layout Customize

-The package offers a suite of align_* functions designed to give you precise control over the observations.
-These functions enable you to reorder the observations or partition the observations into multiple groups.
-Instead of detailing each align_* function individually, we will focus on the general usage and how to combine them with stack_align().
+When aligning discrete variables, the package offers a suite of align_* functions designed to give you precise control over the ordering and groups.
+Instead of detailing each align_* function individually, we will focus on the general usage and how to combine them with stack_discrete().

 Here, we remain take align_dendro() as an example, it can reorder the observations, split them into groups, and can add a plot for visualization.

-When used for stack_alignh(), the observations are aligned along the y-axis:
+When used for stack_discreteh(), the observations are aligned along the y-axis:

 align_dendro()